Rayjine/epfl-lse-master-thesis-template/README.md

 3. Upload the ZIP of this repository.
 4. Overleaf will compile automatically.
 If not, click “Recompile”.

+### Did you know?
+GitHub + Overleaf

+> Did you know?
+You can save your code in a GitHub repository like this one and import your repo directly into Overleaf.
+> After that, in Overleaf, you can also push your changes or pull new changes from GitHub manually.
+> So if you'd like, you can just fork this repo to get started.
+> P.S.
+This requires Overleaf Pro, available for free for EPFL students by creating your account with your EPFL email.

 ### Option 2 — Local build (VS Code or any IDE)